davecanderson/docs/docs/flutter-grpc-mix.md

 These templates create a new Flutter application using your locally installed [Flutter SDK](https://docs.flutter.dev/get-started/install) that comes wired up to the ServiceStack project template it is mixed into.

-These mix templates can be added to ServiceStack templated projects using the [ServiceStack Dotnet X tool](./dotnet-tool.md), which can be installed using the command:
+These mix templates can be added to ServiceStack templated projects using the [ServiceStack dotnet x tool](./dotnet-tool.md), which can be installed using the command:

 ```bash
 $ dotnet tool install --global x